bodrick/awesome/TOPICS.md

 ## jellyfin

-*   [Luctia/ezarr](https://github.com/Luctia/ezarr) - Ezarr aims to make it as easy as possible to setup an entire Servarr/Jackett/BitTorrent/PleX/Jellyfin mediacenter stack using Docker
+*   [Luctia/ezarr](https://github.com/Luctia/ezarr) - Ezarr aims to make it as easy as possible to setup an entire Servarr/Jackett/BitTorrent/Usenet/PleX/Jellyfin mediacenter stack using Docker
 *   [jellyfin/jellyfin-roku](https://github.com/jellyfin/jellyfin-roku) - Roku Client for Jellyfin
 *   [htpcBeginner/docker-traefik](https://github.com/htpcBeginner/docker-traefik) - Docker media and home server stack with Docker Compose, Traefik, Swarm Mode, Google OAuth2/Authelia, and LetsEncrypt
 *   [jellyfin/jellyfin](https://github.com/jellyfin/jellyfin) - The Free Software Media System

 ## lidarr

-*   [Luctia/ezarr](https://github.com/Luctia/ezarr) - Ezarr aims to make it as easy as possible to setup an entire Servarr/Jackett/BitTorrent/PleX/Jellyfin mediacenter stack using Docker
+*   [Luctia/ezarr](https://github.com/Luctia/ezarr) - Ezarr aims to make it as easy as possible to setup an entire Servarr/Jackett/BitTorrent/Usenet/PleX/Jellyfin mediacenter stack using Docker
 *   [Boerderij/Varken](https://github.com/Boerderij/Varken) - Standalone application to aggregate data from the Plex ecosystem into InfluxDB using Grafana as a frontend
 *   [Cloudbox/Cloudbox](https://github.com/Cloudbox/Cloudbox) - Ansible-based solution for rapidly deploying a Docker containerized cloud media server.
 *   [Jackett/Jackett](https://github.com/Jackett/Jackett) - API Support for your favorite torrent trackers

 ## mylar3

-*   [Luctia/ezarr](https://github.com/Luctia/ezarr) - Ezarr aims to make it as easy as possible to setup an entire Servarr/Jackett/BitTorrent/PleX/Jellyfin mediacenter stack using Docker
+*   [Luctia/ezarr](https://github.com/Luctia/ezarr) - Ezarr aims to make it as easy as possible to setup an entire Servarr/Jackett/BitTorrent/Usenet/PleX/Jellyfin mediacenter stack using Docker
 *   [Jackett/Jackett](https://github.com/Jackett/Jackett) - API Support for your favorite torrent trackers

+## overseerr

+*   [Luctia/ezarr](https://github.com/Luctia/ezarr) - Ezarr aims to make it as easy as possible to setup an entire Servarr/Jackett/BitTorrent/Usenet/PleX/Jellyfin mediacenter stack using Docker
+*   [Boerderij/Varken](https://github.com/Boerderij/Varken) - Standalone application to aggregate data from the Plex ecosystem into InfluxDB using Grafana as a frontend

 ## plex

-*   [Luctia/ezarr](https://github.com/Luctia/ezarr) - Ezarr aims to make it as easy as possible to setup an entire Servarr/Jackett/BitTorrent/PleX/Jellyfin mediacenter stack using Docker
+*   [Luctia/ezarr](https://github.com/Luctia/ezarr) - Ezarr aims to make it as easy as possible to setup an entire Servarr/Jackett/BitTorrent/Usenet/PleX/Jellyfin mediacenter stack using Docker
 *   [cbirkenbeul/docker-homelab](https://github.com/cbirkenbeul/docker-homelab) - Docker Compose Dateien für Homelabs
 *   [TRaSH-/Guides](https://github.com/TRaSH-/Guides) - Here you will find Guides mainly for the Starr Apps (Sonarr/Radarr) and everything related to it.
 *   [linuxserver/Heimdall](https://github.com/linuxserver/Heimdall) - An Application dashboard and launcher